Hackafon/fonbot_simulation/README.md

 Once you have Unity installed, clone the repository.<br>

 ## Unity <-> ROS2 integration
-For us to be able to integrate our Unity simulation with ROS2, we are using [ROS2 To Unity](https://github.com/RobotecAI/ros2-for-unity) package.
+For us to be able to integrate our Unity simulation with ROS2, we are using [ROS2 for Unity](https://github.com/RobotecAI/ros2-for-unity) package.

 ## Opening Unity project
 From your ROS2 terminal type the following command: